Statement of Investment Principles for the Warner Howard Limited Pension and Life Assurance Plan

 2. Investment Objectives

 The principal benefit paid to members of the Plan under the trust deed is a pension based on the length of plan membership and the member’s salary near retirement.
 Pensions increase in payment.
-Pension accrued in excess of GMP pre 6 April 1997 does not attract any increase.
+Pension accrued in excess of Guaranteed Minimum Pension (“GMP”) pre 6 April 1997 does not attract any increase.
 Pension accrued in excess of GMP post 6 April 1997 increases at LPI.

 The Trustees take the nature of the Plan’s liabilities into account when making decisions about the Plan’s investments.